 In my home nation, the USA, 2020 promises to be a tumultuous year.
 We will have a presidential election.
 Centuries-long “ancient landmarks” of morality will probably continue to be discarded.
 In various places in the world, wars are likely to be fought, and perhaps increase.

 We face much uncertainty.
 But this one thing I can guarantee you: if you follow diligently after the Lord and obey His Word the Bible, you will personally walk in victory in 2020, even if chaos surrounds you.
 Come see some of the Lord’s beautiful commandments and promises.
 These are things you can do!
 Will you join with me and determine before God that 2020 will be a year in which we obey the apostle Peter’s wise exhortation to “grow in the grace and knowledge of our Lord and Savior Jesus Christ”?
-(2 Peter 3:18) Even after 50 years I need that growth, and I’m sure you would agree that you do too.
+(2 Peter 3:18) Even after 50 years I need that spiritual growth, and I’m sure you would agree that you do too.

 (Note: Please forgive the personal reflections I will offer below.
 They help me to frame these Scriptures in a living context, rather than just a teaching one.)

 There are hundreds of commandments in the Bible.
 Jesus said this is the “first and greatest” — that is, to love God with all that is in us.
 I greatly desire in this coming year to cultivate a stronger love relationship with God the Father and with His Son Jesus.

 This is a commandment I need and want to fulfill better.
 If all the other commands of the Law and the Prophets depend on these two, then Lord, help me to love not just you more, but also my “neighbor,” even those whom the world wrongly considers unloveable.
 Let me see everyone through your eyes.

 Many Christians I speak to agree that prayer is not a strong point for them.
 I too want to strengthen and enlarge my prayer life.